Migraine is very disabling, which takes a toll on mood which can lead to depression and anxiety.

 Migraine sufferers should be aware of the dangers of combining some anti-depressants with prescription migraine medications.
-Unfortunately, the mechanism of action of many antidepressants is to increase serotonin (a feel good neurotransmitter) levels in the brain.
+Unfortunately, the mechanism of action of many antidepressants is to increase serotonin (a feel-good neurotransmitter) levels in the brain.
 Triptan drugs like Imitrex, which are used to reduce or end the pain of a migraine attack also work by stimulating serotonin receptors.

 This combination of antidepressants and triptan migraine drugs, can lead to too much serotonin in the brain.
-This is not a good thing and can result in a potentially life-threatening condition known as “serotonin syndrome.”
+This is not good and can result in a potentially life-threatening condition known as “serotonin syndrome.”

 In some people, just the use of triptans drugs such as Imitrex or Zomig alone can result in unhealthy levels of serotonin, leading to serotonin syndrome.
 This risk increases substantially if these people are also taking an antidepressant like Pristiq or any other of several antidepressants known either as SSRI (selective serotonin reuptake inhibitors) or SNRI (serotonin-noradrenaline reuptake inhibitors).